 Center time is designed to be a sacred time in the classroom.
 It is a time where students can have productive struggle time, learn with differentiated materials, and probably my favorite reason… a time where YOU can be in small group settings to facilitate more individualized learning with students.
 In this post, you’ll unlock the secrets of how to successfully setup centers in your classroom.

-This time can either be a dream OR a total nightmare.
+Center time can either be a dream OR a total nightmare.
 In order for the dream to come true, there needs to be some SERIOUS work done at the beginning of the year to create that sacred space with students.
 And that serious work takes time….A LOT of time.
 I’m talking about the first six weeks of school.
 That’s right I said SIX WEEKS.
 It may seem like a lot but TRUST me, after you read this, you’ll know exactly how to set up centers for a successful, dreamy year with students.

 Where to Begin

 Prepping for centers requires some behind the scenes work so that everything is set and ready for day one of introduction.
 Things that need to be prepped are:

 By having these things already prepped and ready BEFORE starting centers with students, you will feel SO much more prepared and things can run smoother when students know exactly what to expect from day one.

 Let’s talk about displays for a second!
 There are SO many ways to display how students will change from center to center.
 I personally switched to a digital display a few years back and WILL NOT go back.
 Here are just a few reasons why I love digital displays: